The first qualifier for the Tattersalls Retrained Racehorse Show Series and the Working Hunter Series took place at Mullingar International...

 Giving ex racehorses a brighter future.

-The IHWT Thoroughbred Club aims to support owners, loaners and riders of ex-racehorses & thoroughbred horses generally and to promote the use of ex-racehorses in equestrianism.
+The IHWT Thoroughbred Club aims to support owners, loaners and riders of ex-racehorses and to promote the use of ex-racehorses in equestrianism.

 The Thoroughbred Club has a membership for which currently there is no cost to join and it is open to owners, loaners and riders of ex-racehorses and Thoroughbred Horses generally.
 The Thoroughbred Club hosts various training clinics and events annually and also hosts a Summer Show Series for Retired Racehorses.